JonasWeigand/Robot_Identification/README.md

 Generates the trajectories and data needed for execution on the target system.
 Only required if a new experiment shell be designed and executed on the robot.

-Jonas Weigand <br \>
+Jonas Weigand \
-Researcher at the Technical University Kaiserslautern, Chair of Machine Tools and Control Systems and at the German Research Center for Artificial Intelligence, Kaiserslautern. jonas.weigand@mv.uni-kl.de
+Researcher at the Technical University Kaiserslautern, Chair of Machine Tools and Control Systems\
+and at the German Research Center for Artificial Intelligence, Kaiserslautern.\
+jonas.weigand@mv.uni-kl.de\
 March 2021

 # Requirements